Wet'n'Wild Hawaii

-Wet'n'Wild Hawaii (formerly Hawaiian Waters Adventure Park) is a Hawaiian water park, located in Kapolei in the City and County of Honolulu on Oahu.
+Wet'n'Wild Hawaii (formerly Hawaiian Waters Adventure Park) is a water park located in Kapolei in the City and County of Honolulu on Oahu.
 The park occupies 29 acre of land and has more than 25 rides and attractions.
 It is currently the only water park in the state of Hawaii.
-It is one of six water parks operating under the Wet'n'Wild brand globally.
+It is one of four water parks operating under the Wet'n'Wild brand globally.

 Wet'n'Wild Hawaii was defined in the Makakilo City CDP in the 2000 U.S. census but for the 2010 U.S. census was redefined as being in Kapolei CDP.

 History

 On October 6, 1998, construction began for the 25 acre Hawaiian Waters Adventure Park.
 The water park was the first venture by limited liability company, Waters of Kapolei.
 Owned by dentist Jack Harrington and lawyer Brooks Cutter, Waters of Kapolei, LLC invested $14 million in the park.
 The park officially opened on May 28, 1999.
 In the park's first month of operation, it experienced 20% higher-than-expected attendance, resulting in a total of 440,000 visitors in its first year of operation.
 This saw the park add a new attraction just one year after opening.